 The Paula Carr Diabetes Trust is to provide funding to allow people living with diabetes in Kent to try two alternative therapies to relieve their symptoms or help with general well-being.

-HBO is now being widely used in the USA, mainland Europe, Japan, Russia and China.
+Oxygen therapy is now being widely used in the USA, mainland Europe, Japan, Russia and China.
 Click here for more information about Kent Oxygen Therapy.

 The second therapy is delivered by Pain Pod, a device bringing natural effective pain relief, recovery and performance benefit to anyone of any age.
 By combining up to the minute advances in science waveform, electrotherapy and micro currents with the latest neurological understandings, these easy to use devices can be effective in providing pain relief.
 Click here to find out more about Pain Pod.